For a small business owner or operator, a bad day at work can often be attributed to one common denominator: a rotten client.

 A few days later I discovered he unfriended me on social media.
 I saw him again a month later and he was extremely rude to me for having the gall to actually be doing paid work I guess.

-What to do about it: Being a slave to your work is not good for your work-life balance.
-You shouldn’t have to pull all-nighters when it clearly could be avoided.
-So, to avoid this situation or client-type, establish a clear list of what you can do, set to a calendar.
-Time-sensitive checklists can give your clients a holistic picture of what you can do for them and when.
-If they disagree on this process, don’t work with them.
+How to deal with this client: Being a slave to your work isn't good for your work-life balance and you shouldn't have to pull all-nighters when they can be avoided.
+To deal with this client, establish a clear list of what you can do and schedule it on a calendar.
+Time-sensitive checklists provide your clients with a holistic picture of when you can accomplish a job.
+If the client disagrees on this process, don't work with them.

 2 – "Undercutting Urkel" - The missing cheapskate

-If you end up working with an “Undercutting Urkel,” they might screw you over in the future by expecting more work in return for nothing.
-Or, you might have to continually negotiate pay with them.
-And, you’ll get the raw end of the deal.
+If you end up working with an "Undercutting Urkel," keep in mind that they might try to screw you over in the future by expecting more work in return for nothing.
+Or, you might have to continually negotiate pay.

 Here's an example published on BoredPanda.com via ClientsFromHell.com:

-What to do about it: Your price point is a symbol of value to customers, and good ones will pay what you’re worth.
-Learn more about pricing strategies here.
+How to deal with this client: Your price point is a symbol of value to customers, and good clients will pay what you're worth.
+Learn more about pricing strategies.

-This client archetype is pretty clear to identify.
-If you’re finding that during the negotiation stages, the prospective client is trying to nickel and dime you, walk away.
-Cheapskates don’t change.
+The "Undercutting Urkel" archetype is usually easy to identify.
+If you're finding that during the negotiation stages, the prospective client is trying to nickel and dime you, walk away.
+Cheapskates never change.

-Contracts or agreements should include payment details like:
+Contracts or agreements should include payment details such as: